INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Supposition enables identifying ambiguities not due to differences in signification that make equivocations, but instead are ambiguities due to differences in relating the semantics to its ontology.

-The signification of a descriptive term is its meaning, and terms with two or more alternative significations are equivocal in the sense described in Section 3.25.
-The signification of a univocal term has different suppositions, when it describes ontology differently due to its having different functions in the sentences containing it.
+The signification of a descriptive term is its meaning, and terms with two or more alternative significations are equivocal in the sense described immediately above in Section 3.25.
+The signification of a univocal term has different suppositions, when it describes its ontology differently due to its having different functions in the sentences containing it.

-Real supposition is contrasted with “logical” supposition, in which the meaning of the term is referenced in the metalinguistic perspective exclusively as a meaning, i.e., only semantics is referenced and not extramental ontology.
-For example in “Blackness is a component part of the meaning of raven”, the terms “raven” and “blackness” in this statement are in logical supposition.
-Similarly to say in explicit metalanguage “‘Every raven is black’ is a semantical rule” to express “Black is a component part of the meaning of raven”, is again to use both “raven” and “black” in logical supposition.
+Real supposition is contrasted with “logical” supposition, in which the meaning of the term is considered in the metalinguistic perspective exclusively as a meaning, i.e., only semantics is considered and not extramental ontology.
+For example in “Black is a component part of the meaning of crow”, the terms “crow” and “black” in this statement are in logical supposition.
+Similarly to say in explicit metalanguage “‘Every crow is black’ is a semantical rule” to express “Black is a component part of the meaning of crow”, is again to use both “crow” and “black” in logical supposition.

 3.27 Aside on Metaphor

-A metaphor is a predication to a subject term that is intended to include only selected parts of the meaning complex conventionally associated with the predicate term, so the metaphorical predication is a true statement due to the exclusion of the remaining parts in the predicate’s meaning complex that would make the metaphorical predication a false statement.
+A metaphor is a predication to a subject term that is intended to include only selected parts of the meaning complex conventionally associated with the predicate term, so the metaphorical predication is a true statement due to the exclusion of the remaining parts in the predicate’s meaning complex that would conventionally make the metaphorical predication a false statement.

-As science and technology advance, concepts of microphysical entities like electrons are made less empirically underdetermined, as occurred for example with the development of the Wilson cloud chamber.
-While contemporary pragmatist philosophers of science recognize no need to explain so-called theoretical terms by metaphor or otherwise, metaphor is nevertheless a linguistic phenomenon often involving semantical change and it can easily be analyzed and explained with componential semantics.
+As science and technology advance, concepts of microphysical entities like electrons are made less empirically underdetermined, as occurred for example with the development of the cloud chamber.
+While contemporary realistic neopragmatist philosophers of science recognize no need to explain so-called theoretical terms by metaphor or otherwise, metaphor is nevertheless a linguistic phenomenon often involving semantical change and it can easily be analyzed and explained with componential semantics.

-It has been said that metaphors are both true and false.
-In a speaker or writer’s conventional or “literal” linguistic usage the entire conventional meaning complex associated with a univocal predicate term of a universal affirmation is operative.
+It has been said that metaphors are both (unconventionally) true and (conventionally) false.
+In a speaker or writer’s conventional or so-called “literal” linguistic usage the entire conventional meaning complex associated with a univocal predicate term of a universal categorical affirmation is operative.
 But in a speaker or writer’s metaphorical linguistic usage only some selected component part or parts of the entire meaning complex associated with the univocal predicate term are operative, and the remaining parts of the meaning complex are intended to be excluded, i.e., suspended from consideration and ignored.
 If the excluded parts were included, then the metaphorical statement would indeed be false.
-But the speaker or writer implicitly expects the hearer or reader to recognize and suspend from consideration the excluded parts of the predicate’s conventional semantics, while the speaker or writer uses the component part that he has selected for describing the subject truly.
+But the speaker or writer implicitly expects the hearer or reader to recognize and suspend from consideration the excluded parts of the predicate’s conventional semantics, while the speaker or writer uses the component part that he has tacitly selected for describing the subject truly.

 Consider for example the metaphorical statement “Every man is a wolf.”
 The selected meaning component associated with “wolf” that is intended to be predicated truly of “man” might describe the wolf’s predatory behaviors, while the animal’s quadrupedal anatomy, which is conventionally associated with “wolf”, is among the excluded meaning components for “wolf” that are not intended to be predicated truly of “man”.

 A listener or reader may or may not succeed in understanding the metaphorical predication depending on his ability to select the applicable parts of the predicate’s semantics tacitly intended by the issuer of the metaphor.
-But there is nothing arcane or mysterious about metaphors, because they can be explained in literal (i.e., conventional) terms to the uncomprehending listener or reader.
-To explain the metaphorical predication of a descriptive term to a subject term is to list explicitly those affirmations intended to be true of that subject and that set forth just those parts of the predicate’s meaning that the issuer intends to be applicable.
+But there is nothing arcane or mysterious about metaphors, because they can be explained in “literal” (i.e., conventional) terms to the uncomprehending listener or reader.
+To explain the metaphorical predication of a descriptive term to a subject term is to list explicitly those categorical affirmations intended to be true of that subject and that set forth just those parts of the predicate’s meaning that the issuer of the metaphor intends to be applicable.

-The explanation may be further elaborated by listing separately the affirmations that are not viewed as true of the subject, but which are associated with the predicated term when it is predicated conventionally.
+The explanation may be further elaborated by listing separately the categorical affirmations that are not viewed as true of the subject, but which are associated with the predicated term when it is predicated conventionally.
 Or these may be expressed as universal negations stating what is intended to be excluded from the predicate’s meaning complex in the particular metaphorical predication, e.g., “No man is quadrupedal.”
 In fact such negative statements might be given as hints by a picaresque issuer of the metaphor for the uncomprehending listener.

 A semantical change occurs when the metaphorical predication becomes conventional, and this change to conventionality produces an equivocation.
-The equivocation consists of two literal meanings: the original one and a derivative meaning that is now a dead metaphor.
+The equivocation consists of two “literal” meanings: the original one and a derivative meaning that is now a dead metaphor.
 As a dead man is no longer a man, so a dead metaphor is no longer a metaphor.
 A dead metaphor is a meaning from which the suspended parts in the metaphor have become conventionally excluded to produce a new “literal” meaning.
-Trite metaphors, when not just forgotten, metamorphose into new literals, as they become conventional.
+Trite metaphors, when not just forgotten, metamorphose into new literals, as they eventually become conventional.

 3.28 Clear and Vague Meaning

-Vagueness in the semantics of a descriptive term is reduced by the addition of universal affirmations and/or negations accepted as true, to the list of the term’s semantic rules with each rule having the term as a common subject.
-The clarification is supplied by the semantics of the predicates in the added universal affirmations and/or negations.
+Vagueness in the semantics of a univocal descriptive term is reduced and clarity is increased by the addition of universal categorical affirmations and/or negations accepted as true, to the list of the term’s semantic rules with each rule having the term as a common subject.

+Additional semantical rules increase clarity.
+The clarification is supplied by the semantics of the predicates in the added universal categorical affirmations and/or negations.
 Thus if the list of universal statements believed to be true are in the form “Every X is A” and “Every X is B”, then clarification of X with respect to a descriptive predicate “C” consists in adding to the list either the statement in the form “Every X is C” or the statement in the form “No X is C”.
-Clarity is thereby added by elaborating the meaning of “X”.
+Clarity is thereby added by amending the meaning of “X”.

 These additional semantical rules relating the predicates may be negative as well as affirmative.
 Additional universal negations offer clarification by exhibiting equivocation.
 Thus if two semantical rules are in the form “Every X is A” and “Every X is B”, and if it is also believed that “No A is B” or its equivalent “No B is A”, then the terms “A” and “B” symbolize parts of different meanings for the term “X”, and “X” is equivocal.
-Clarity is thereby added by the negation.
+Clarity is thus added by the negation.